-The UK model flying associations (BMFA, SAA, LMA & FPVUK) have been working in close collaboration in ongoing negotiations with the Department for Transport (DfT) and Civil Aviation Authority (CAA) and we are pleased to report that earlier today the CAA issued us with a joint ‘Permission’ to allow our members to continue operating ‘conventional’ model aircraft (excluding multi-rotors) weighing less than 7Kg at heights in excess of 400ft.
-The full text of this Permission can be viewed HERE.
+The UK model flying associations (BMFA, SAA, LMA & FPVUK) have been working in close collaboration in ongoing negotiations with the Department for Transport (DfT) and Civil Aviation Authority (CAA) and we are pleased to report that earlier today the CAA issued us with a joint ‘permission’ to allow our members to continue operating ‘conventional’ model aircraft (excluding multi-rotors) weighing less than 7kg at heights in excess of 400ft.
+The full text of the ‘above 400ft permission’ can be viewed here.

-The CAA has also issued an ‘Exemption’ to allow our members to operate ‘conventional’ model aircraft (excluding multi-rotors) weighing less than 3.5Kg at heights up to 1000ft using First Person View.
-The full text of this Exemption can be viewed HERE.
+The CAA has also issued an exemption to allow our members to operate ‘conventional’ model aircraft (excluding multi-rotors) weighing less than 3.5kg at heights up to 1000ft using First Person View.
+The full text of this the above 400ft FPV exemption can be viewed here.

 Note that any model aircraft flying within 1km of the boundary of a licensed airfield at any height will have to be with the permission of the airfield air traffic control or airfield operator.

-The Permission & Exemption will come into effect on the 30th July, but please note that they apply only to ‘conventional’ model aircraft (including helicopters) and do not exempt multirotor drones or unmanned aircraft with autonomous flight capability from the 400ft height limit.
+The permission & exemption will come into effect on the 30th July 2018, but please note that they apply only to ‘conventional’ model aircraft (including helicopters) and do not exempt multi-rotor drones or unmanned aircraft with autonomous flight capability from the 400ft height limit.